 Gout symptoms are often thought to be just a swollen big toe.

 Correct diagnosis of gout symptoms is the vital first stage of controlling gout.
 There is a lot of information here about different symptoms, including explanations of why some doctors fail to spot important signs.
-As of 2013, I am introducing a personal service to help you get a good diagnosis.
-I Have Gout is a program to help you work with your doctor to get a personal assessment of your symptoms and a clear diagnosis.
-Prior to launch, you can still get help in the gout forums.

 Before we look at gout symptoms, you need to learn about gout causes.
 That way, you will understand the symptoms of gout better, and you will be better placed to end your gout misery.